 For shoppers, Afterpay is ideal for universal BNPL access or Shop Pay for faster Shopify checkouts.
 And for merchants, Shop Pay reduces fees, while Afterpay boosts sales volume.

 All in all, Afterpay wins for flexibility, and Shop Pay wins for Shopify-centric efficiency.
-But if you need help with choosing the right payment for your store, get help from our dedicated Shopify development company.
+But if you need help with choosing the right payment for your store, get help from our professional Shopify development agency.

 FAQs on Shop Pay and Afterpay